Kwadwo Asamoah

 Asamoah was awarded CAF Most Promising African Player in 2010 and named Ghana Player of the Year twice consecutively for 2012 and 2013.
 In 2013, Asamoah was ranked as the 27th best footballer in the world by Bloomberg.

 Club career

 Early career

 Asamoah was born in Accra, Ghana.
-He was scouted playing for a local based club, which belongs to Kamara and was recommended by the scout Mr. Charles Mensah Gapson to the late Alhaji Sly Tetteh, former CEO of Liberty Professionals.
+He was scouted playing for a local based club, and was recommended to Alhaji Sly Tetteh, former CEO of Liberty Professionals.
 He joined Swiss club Bellinzona and was loaned to Italian side Torino in the winter of 2007–08.

 Udinese

 In June 2008, Asamoah was signed by Serie A club Udinese where he established himself and became a linch pin for both club and country.
 After some good performances at the 2010 World Cup and Africa Cup of Nations, he became a target of top clubs in Europe.